lucapresicce/spFFBS/README.md

 }
 ```

 Once you have installed *devtools*, we can proceed.
-Let's install the `spBPS` package!
+Let's install the `spFFBS` package!

 ```r
 devtools::install_github("lucapresicce/spFFBS")